-- 17. The Act allows governing bodies to charge for providing information.
+- 17. The Act allows the Trust Board to charge for providing information.
 For further information, see Appendix 4. - 18.
 The first step is to determine if the threshold (currently £450) would be exceeded.
 Staff costs should be calculated at £25 per hour.
-We can take account of the costs of determining if the information is held, locating and retrieving the information, and extracting the information from other documents.
-We cannot take into account the costs involved in determining whether information is exempt. - 19.
-If a request would cost less than the appropriate limit, (currently £450) we can only charge for the cost of informing the applicant whether the information is held and communicating the information to the applicant (e.g. photocopying, printing and postage costs).
+We can take account of the costs i) mask the passages which are not to be disclosed and photocopy; (ii) annotate in the margin against each blank passage, the exemption and section of the Act under which this passage is exempt; (iii) explain in the covering letter that the relevant exemptions are marked in the attachments and in the case of non-absolute exemptions, how the public interest test has been considered.

-The procedure for redaction is:
+&lt;sup>3 The procedure for redaction is: